-Please note: The College does not cannot accept forwarded exam results sent from applicants.
+Please note: The College cannot accept forwarded exam results sent from applicants.

 You may seek exemption from the North American Veterinary Board Exams by applying for a Restricted Licence.
 Please review CVO’s Licensure Policies for policies related to Restricted Licences.